-- 1. Set up and enable the UART (see Section 18.3 "Transmitting Data"). - A receive interrupt will be generated when one or more data words have been received, depending on the receive interrupt settings specified by the URXISEL bits (UxSTA<7:6>). - 3.
-Read the OERR bit to determine if an overrun error has occurred.
+- 1. Set up the UART (see Section 17.3.1 "Transmitting in 8-bit data mode"). - 2.
+Enable the UART (see Section 17.3.1 "Transmitting in 8-bit data mode"). - A receive interrupt will be generated when one or more data words have been received, depending on the receive interrupt settings specified by the URXISEL bits (UxSTA<7:6>). - Read the OERR bit to determine if an overrun error has occurred.
 The OERR bit must be reset in software. - Read the received data from UxRXREG.
 The act of reading UxRXREG will move the next word to the top of the receive FIFO, and the PERR and FERR values will be updated.

-18.4.2 RECEIVE BUFFER (UXRXB)
+17.4.2 RECEIVE BUFFER (UXRXB)

 The receive buffer is 4 words deep.
-Including the Receive Shift Register (UxRSR), the user effectively has a 5-word deep FIFO buffer.
+Including the Receive Shift register (UxRSR), the user effectively has a 5-word deep FIFO buffer.

 URXDA (UxSTA<0>) = 1 indicates that the receive buffer has data available.
-URXDA = 0 means that the buffer is empty.
+URXDA = 0 implies that the buffer is empty.
 If a user attempts to read an empty buffer, the old values in the buffer will be read and no data shift will occur within the FIFO.